Essential Car Items to Check Before Beginning a Long Road Trip

 3. Brakes:

 Test the effectiveness of your brakes by listening for any unusual noises such as grinding or squealing.
 Also, please pay attention to how the brakes feel when you apply them.
-If you notice any issues, such as a soft or spongy pedal, it could indicate a problem that needs to be addressed by a mechanic.
+If you notice any issues, such as a soft or spongy pedal, it may indicate a problem that requires attention from a mechanic.

 4. Battery: